Links on SoundGuys may earn us a commission. Learn more.

 - Fairly robust

-- Not the best in terms of sound reproduction
+- Not the absolute best in terms of sound reproduction

-More often than not, dynamic drivers are found in consumer-oriented headphones.
-Why?
-Simply because they’re an affordable choice.
-A fixed magnet—typically neodymium—creates a static magnetic field.
-This interacts with the electrical current in the voice coil which is subsequently forced to move back and forth with the applied signal.
+Most headphones use dynamic drivers, also known as moving coil drivers.
+A fixed magnet creates a static magnetic field.
+This interacts with the voice coil’s electrical current, which is forced to move back and forth with the applied signal.
 The voice coil is attached to a membrane, or diaphragm, which acoustically amplifies vibrations and, thus, sound waves are produced.

 How do dynamic drivers affect my music?